VonFaFiller/cybersecurity-homelab/docs/ubuntu/ubuntu-setup.md

 ## Notes
 - VM resources (CPU and RAM) can be adjusted depending on the lab phase
 - Ubuntu will be used as a secondary system for generating traffic and testing interactions with Windows
+- System packages were updated after installation
+- One package was temporarily deferred due to Ubuntu phased updates